esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | Scale parameter (workers)     |                       0.046 |           0.046 |         0.000 |
 | Scale parameter (firms)       |                       2.233 |           2.078 |         0.155 |

-During the maximization of the log-likelihood function, our optimizer terminated prematurely as it failed to converge with a tolerance level of $1e-6$.
-However, our obtained average log-likelihood value of $-5.076$ is much larger than the average log-likelihood value of $-5.191$ implied by the estimates of Dupuy and Galichon.
-It should be emphasized that in this later exercise we rely on their rounded parameter estimates.
+During the maximization of the log-likelihood function, our optimizer terminates prematurely as it fail to converge with a tolerance level of $1e-6$.
+Hence, we have used several different starting values (including the reported estimates of Dupuy and Galichon) and used the estimates that resulted in the highest likelihood.

-Due to the issue of premature termination of the optimizer, the obtained estimates are sensitive to the choice of starting values.
-The reported estimates were obtained using Dupuy and Galichon’s estimated parameters as starting values.
-We conduct a robustness analysis of the parameter estimates with respect to different starting values in the next section.

 Recall that the measurment errors, $\varepsilon_{i}$, are assumed to be iid normal distributed, $N(m,s^2)$, with mean zero, $m=0$.
 The table below reports the implied mean and variance of the wage measurement errors given the parameter estimates.
 We estimate the variance of the measurement errors to $0.140$ which corresponds to a $R^2$ of $0.233$.